radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/metadata/01-concept.md

 - The date when the user passed his certification.
 - The expiration date if any

-To be able to save certification information in the Brainwave data model, a metadata is created with the name `acme_certification`.
+To be able to save certification information in the Identity Analytics data model, a metadata is created with the name `acme_certification`.
 This metadata defines these field names along with a display name:

 |    Name     |  Type  |         Display name          |